frequently asked questions

-Garry what is the lowest diamond colour that will still look white, and does it matter if it is set in white gold, or platinum or yellow gold?
+Garry, what is the lowest diamond colour that will still look white, and does it matter if it is set in white gold, or platinum or yellow gold?

 The answer partly depends on your colour acuity, the size of the diamond, its cut quality, and of course the colour of the setting.

 Aha – Why you ask?
 Round perfectly cut diamonds, like those that bear my name, are very bright because they have a very short ray path inside the diamond.
-Light enters the top, bounces off opposite sides of the pavillion (bottom facets) and almost all of it sparkles out the top.
-Radiant and some other ‘fancy shapes’ have the ability to keep the light bouncing around inside the diamond (our research shows we can increase the round brilliant from an average 2.7 times diameter to 7 times diameter in some other cuts).
+Light enters the top, bounces off opposite sides of the pavilion (bottom facets) and almost all of it sparkles out the top.
+Radiant and some other ‘fancy shapes’ have the ability to keep the light bouncing around inside the diamond (our research shows we can increase the round brilliant from an average 2.7 times diameter to 7 times the diameter in some cuts).
 So imagine a full glass of orange cordial – look down into it and it is dark orange, drink most of it and the colour becomes much lighter.

-So back to your problem, a well cut round will show less colour.
+So back to your problem, a well-cut round will show less colour.